 When is the ideal period to visit Cluj?

-One of the questions I am usually being asked is: when is the ideal time to visit Cluj?
+One of the questions I am usually being asked by Romanian expat friends is: when is the ideal time to visit Cluj?
 Being a lively city, with a whole lot of things to visit, Cluj can be seen all year long.
 However, certain months are best, depending on what you intend to do, of course.
 For instance, if you want to visit the Botanical Garden (which by the way, is one of the most interesting places to visit in Cluj), then you need to plan your trip in spring (during April or May) or in autumn (during October you’ll have the best views in the garden).

-While Cluj is a big city, it’s historic center is small and very simple to deal with on foot.
+While Cluj is a medium-to-big city, it’s historic center is small and very simple to deal with on foot.
 Get a city map and plan your sightseeing beginning in the Museum Square (Piața Muzeului).
 From here, you can stroll towards the Union Square (Piața Unirii), where you can find the stunning statue of Matei Corvinul (Matthias Corvinus), king of Bohemia.

-Walk in the direction of the National Theater and also, after that make your way to the Tailors’ Bastion (Bastionul Croitorilor).
+Walk in the direction of the National Theater, and after that make your way to the Tailors’ Bastion (Bastionul Croitorilor).
 Once you finish visiting the Tailor’s Bastion, go towards Avram Iancu Road, pass by the City center, and keep direction to the Central Park (Parcul Central or Parcul Mare).
 Then you can stroll right to the top of Citadel (Cetățuia) for stunning panoramic sights of the city, where you can take memorable photos of your Cluj stay.
 Now let’s dive into more detail on things to do and places to see in Cluj and around.